ErikBuer/ArrayRadiation.jl/docs/src/Examples/1D_array.md

 ```

 These elements now represent the antenna placements.
-We use the `cos_taper` funciton to approzimate the element gain.
+We use the `cos_taper` function to approzimate the element gain.

 ``` @example StaticArray
 angleRad = LinRange(π / 2, -π / 2, 501);